Krisloveless/keygen/README.md

 # A keygen for an encryption method

-*All work done in this repo is just for study purposes, the major salt value is changed!*

-*The program will not be public available, please support all developers' hard work.*
+*All work done in this repo is just for study purposes, please support all developers' hard work.*

 ![screenshot](./screenshot.png)